 The simple fact is that in many places, no matter the severity of your injury, you may not be able to access adequate treatment without paying upfront, either with cash or by credit card or – thankfully – by providing your travel insurance policy details.

 Contrary to what a lot of people believe, the British Consulate cannot help you with unexpected medical costs incurred abroad because you were uninsured.
 Having cover in place can be a lifesaver and a money saver.

 Here’s an example of how insurance would assist with the costs of unexpectedly re-booking a flight:

-Whilst horse riding on holiday a traveller fell off and broke a few ribs and his collar bone.
+Whilst horse riding on holiday a traveller fell off and broke a few ribs and his collarbone.
 Medically, there wasn’t much that could be done other than taking things easy, supporting his arm in a sling and waiting for time to heal the bones.

 When he arrived to board his homebound flight, the airline required him to speak to their doctor.
-He was denied boarding because the airlines terms state that in the case of broken ribs, a passenger must be certified as fit to travel by a doctor in case they are at any risk of puncturing a lung at altitude.
+He was denied boarding because the airline's terms state that in the case of broken ribs, a passenger must be certified as fit to travel by a doctor in case they are at any risk of puncturing a lung at altitude.
 If that happened, it would create a mid-flight emergency and cause the plane to divert.
 Beside the potential risk to this passenger’s health, the airline would have to compensate the other travellers for the inconvenience.
-So in their opinion, it was better to prevent in from boarding than to take a risk.
+So in their opinion, it was better to prevent him from boarding than to take a risk.

-With travel insurance this may still be a frustrating situation, but it certainly isn’t expensive, since insurance would cover the cost of his unused flight.
+With travel insurance, this may still be a frustrating situation, but it certainly isn’t expensive, since insurance would cover the cost of his unused flight.